 If you need legal assistance with a South Carolina personal injury or workers’ compensation claim, you can trust our attorneys to help you get the money and benefits you are entitled to receive.
-Call Joye Law Firm at (888) 324-3100 or fill out our free online case evaluation form.
+Call Joye Law Firm Injury Lawyers at (888) 324-3100 or fill out our free online case evaluation form.

 Yes.
 Our South Carolina injury lawyers have decades of experience in handling various types of claims in addition to claims involving personal injury or death.
 We are actively representing individuals and businesses that have suffered economic losses as a result of trade violations, breaches of contract, and other improper and illegal activities.
 We also work closely with other attorneys who practice in specific areas of the law where we may not.
 If your specific case is not the type of case we handle, we can certainly put you in touch with a respected attorney to assist you and evaluate your case.